Teach with Local Examples and Data: Connecting Nearby Examples to Global Challenges

 - Develops respect for the natural environment

-- It has the potential to change perceptions of field-based careers (social status)
+- Has the potential to change perceptions of field-based careers (social status)

-- Short field trips and outdoor labs that use local examples to illustrate sustainability concepts.
+- Run short field trips and outdoor labs that use local examples to illustrate sustainability concepts.
 Many campuses have relevant features within walking distance.

-- Utilize group work and activities - particularly using teams of students with different backgrounds (i.e. a group consisting of a science major, government major and economics major)
+- Utilize group work and activities - particularly using teams of students with different backgrounds (i.e. a group consisting of a science major, political science major, and economics major).

-- Undergraduate research projects - summer research, semester research; can be offered for credits
+- Provide opportunities for undergraduate research projects - summer research, semester research.

 Connecting Local Examples to Global Challenges

-- Utilizing activities that use Kolb's experiential education cycle, such as a lifestyle project, whereby students reflect on their own behaviors with a sustainability lens.
+- Utilize activities that use Kolb's experiential education cycle, such as a lifestyle project, whereby students reflect on their own behaviors with a sustainability lens.

-- Make explicit connections between the local example and the larger issue.
+- Whenever possible, link global topics to local examples, even if the local example is not one that the students have directly worked with.
+Make explicit connections between the local example and the larger issue.
 Use case studies that illustrate the larger issue and draw connections between the local version and the global example.

 - Consider scale.
 For example, if students measured a savings of 5 gallons of water per student per day, what are the impacts of that if you scale it up to all campuses in your state?